Ralith/openxrs/sys/README.md

 If you can, clone the repo using `git clone --recurse-submodules`.

-If you already cloned the repo without, you must run (from anywhere in the repo): `git submodules update --init`.
+If you already cloned the repo without, you must run (from anywhere in the repo): `git submodule update --init`.

 ## Updating the OpenXR SDK